A springboard to higher education for refugees

 The combination of online and offline learning is an approach which optimises refugees’ chances of overcoming the obstacles accessing higher education in France.

-A program of excellence free of charge for our students
+A learning program free of charge for our students

 Kiron has created a unique learning program set up by a committed team of learning engineers.
 Our courses are designed to utilise the reputed online MOOC platforms such as Coursera, Edx, FUN or Open Classrooms and are devised based on academic demands.
 Our students have constant access to our program from wherever they may be, completely free of charge.